srinathLN7/learn-haskell/README.md

 This repository is a collection of the list of haskell programs and lecture notes written during my adventure in learning haskell - a lazy, statically typed, pure functional programming language used to develop smart contracts in the [cardano](https://docs.cardano.org/) blockchain.
 Being a firm believer of the philosophy "Less is more" when it comes to programming, the more I learn haskell, the more I fall in love with its simplicity and elegance.
 Haskell makes me go "Wowwwwww!"

 **What about you?
-Do you like writing 1000's of lines of code that doing 1 thing or 1 line of code doing 1000 things?**
+Do you like writing 1000's of lines of code doing 1 thing or 1 line of code doing 1000 things?**

 ## Recommended Video Lectures and Tutorials